• Messages

 Restrict egress with NetworkPolicy

 Ingress to the proxy pod is denied by default (networkPolicy.ingress.enabled: true).
-To additionally restrict pod egress, set networkPolicy.egress.enabled: true and populate networkPolicy.egress.mcpServers with pod label selectors or CIDR ranges that cover your upstream MCP servers; cloudflared egress to the tunnel edge is allowed through networkPolicy.egress.cloudflaredEgressCIDRs.
+To additionally restrict pod egress, set networkPolicy.egress.enabled: true and populate networkPolicy.egress.mcpServers with pod label selectors or CIDR ranges that cover your upstream MCP servers.
+Egress from cloudflared to the tunnel edge is allowed separately through networkPolicy.egress.cloudflaredEgressCIDRs.

 Tune the proxy

 Fields under gateway.config.* pass through to the proxy configuration file.
 Common adjustments include upstream.allowed_ips, log_level, and upstream.tls.
 See the proxy configuration reference for the full field list.
-The chart force-sets listen_addr, tls.cert_file, and tls.key_file; setting them in gateway.config has no effect.
+The chart always sets listen_addr, tls.cert_file, and tls.key_file; setting them in gateway.config has no effect.

 Supply your own OIDC token

-By default the chart projects a Kubernetes ServiceAccount token for the setup Job.
-To present a token from a different identity provider (SPIFFE, Vault, a cloud-SDK sidecar), mount it with setup.extraVolumes / setup.extraVolumeMounts and point api.wif.tokenFile at the mount path.
-The setup binary reads the token from ANTHROPIC_IDENTITY_TOKEN_FILE, which the chart sets to that path.
+By default the chart projects a Kubernetes ServiceAccount token for the setup component.
+To use a token from a different identity provider (such as SPIFFE, Vault, or a cloud-SDK sidecar), mount it with setup.extraVolumes and setup.extraVolumeMounts.
+Then point api.wif.tokenFile at the mount path.
+The chart sets ANTHROPIC_IDENTITY_TOKEN_FILE to that path, and the setup component reads the token from there.

 Upgrades